Best Offset Smoker Under $500 2026: Oklahoma Joe's vs Char-Griller

 Char-Griller released an updated Smokin' Pro (model CG30044223) with 1,130 sq in capacity and dual damper control.
 At around $329, it sits in direct competition with the Oklahoma Joe's Highland.
 The dual dampers are a useful control improvement.
 The cooking capacity is larger.
 The steel is still thinner than the Highland.

 My preference: at around $329, I would spend the extra around $20 and get the Highland.
 The Oklahoma Joe's build quality, community support, and resale value are all better.
-The Char-Griller updated model is a reasonable second choice if the Highland is out of stock.
+The Char-Griller updated model is a reasonable second choice if you cannot find the Highland.

 Wood Splits for Budget Offsets